 The news item you suggested will now go to the approver or approvers for the unit (department, office, division, etc.) in which you posted it.
 To see a list of approvers, go to the Web Maintainer List (login required) and look for the approver group for the appropriate unit.
 For example, approvers for the African American Cultural Center website are listed next to the group name WWW-aacc-Approver.
 (See screenshot below.)

-If you have any questions about this process, please contact the Web Team at email@example.com.
+If you have any questions about this process, please contact the Digital team at email@example.com.